 But they don’t earn much.
 Middlemen buy recyclables recovered by the waste pickers, and sort, clean and process them before selling to scrap dealers who sell it on.
 It's these middlemen and scrap dealers who often earn large profits.

 In Sierra Leone, a country recovering from decades of civil war – and more recently in the epicentre of the worst ever Ebola outbreak in history – the capital, Freetown has a massive rubbish dump right in the middle of the city.
-When British TV actress Sarah Alexander visited it she told us: "It's hell on earth".

 During the rainy season, the residents, who live on the edge of the dump, try to earn a living from scouring through rotting rubbish, plastic bags and raw sewage for discarded things they can sell.